miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 fairy tale, the 3 little pigs.
 We build our hows from straw!
-We do so knowingly, understanding a visit by the wolf will be inevitable, but you can't not have protection from the elements, and we're talking about a good night's sleep tonight&#151;not long-term safety from edge cases.
+We do so knowingly, understanding a visit by the wolf will be inevitable, but you can't not have protection from the elements, and we're talking about a good night's sleep tonight—not long-term safety from edge cases.
 That will come later... soon, in fact for there is not survival without brick houses on occasion.

 In the immediate-term, the skill of throwing up a temporary home trumps mortar.